AmrKhamis1/DeepLearning_MotorTemp_Prediction/README.md

 📌 Overview

-This project uses Machine Learning (ML) models to predict electric motor temperature based on sensor data.
+This project is a NCTU Assignment uses Deep Learning (DL) models to predict electric motor temperature based on sensor data.
 The dataset includes various factors affecting motor temperature, such as ambient temperature and rotational speed.

 📊 Dataset